antonbabkin/ig_format/README.md

 -->

-# Exploring large data storage formats
+# Bigus datus: Working with bigger than memory data in Python

 > InfoGroup dataset comes in plain CSV files and is rather big.
 Exploring alternatives for storage and processing.